Everest Base Camp Trek - 12 Days

 Day 03:

 Trekkers must acclimatize as they ascend to higher altitudes.
 You have a day to adjust your body to the increasing altitude.
 However, you can still explore Namche Bazaar.
 You will find several cafes and hangout spots, as this is the most commercialized village in the region.
-Alternatively, visit the Sherpa Museum if you are fond of mountaineering history.
-A short hike to Everest View Hotel is another activity you can engage in on your rest day.
-You spend your second night in a hotel in Namche Bazar amid breathtaking views of Mount Everest, Lhotse, and Ama Dablam.
+You also have the option to take a hike to the Sagarmatha National Park Visitor Centre or the nearby Sherpa villages of Khunde and Khumjung.
+Don't miss Khumjung Monastery, which is said to house a yeti scalp.
+A highlight of the day is a hike up to the Everest View Hotel, where you will be rewarded with spectacular views of Mt.
+Everest.
+Afterwards, we will return to Namche Bazaar for the night.

 Meals: Breakfast, Lunch & DinnerAccommodation: Tea House or LodgeDuration: 2-3 hoursDistance: 3-4 Km